‘Respect For My President’ Woman Cleans Graffiti On Hollywood Walk Of Fame Star Of POTUS, Twitter Explodes

-A woman is been praised and criticized for cleaning the defaced Hollywood Walk of Fame star of President Trump.
+A woman is being praised and criticized for cleaning the defaced Hollywood Walk of Fame star of President Trump.

 Makenna Greenwald posted pictures of herself on Twitter kneeling down and scrubbing off marker lines with a tissue.
-According to the Hill, the 20-year-old woman from Wyoming had tweeted that she nothing but admiration for the president, adding that she was raised right, reason why she stopped to clean his Hollywood Walk of Fame star after it was disfigured.
+According to the Hill, the 20-year-old woman from Wyoming had tweeted that she had nothing but admiration for the president, adding that she was raised right and was the reason why she stopped to clean his Hollywood Walk of Fame star after it was disfigured.

 As usual with all things concerning the 45th president of the United States of America, Makenna’s gesture has polarized opinions.
 Many people have praised the college student’s actions, including Fox News personality, Sean Hannity.
 Hannity commended Greenwald, but also threw jabs at news media outlets like CNN and NBC News, urging them to look and learn on how to respect the presidential office.